 Early Childhood Connections was generously funded by the following organizations: Anonymous, Paul M. Angell Family Foundation, Crown Family Philanthropies, Discover Financial Services, Dr. Scholl Foundation, Edwardson Family Foundation, First Bank of Highland Park, Gorter Family Foundation, Institute of Museum and Library Services, ITW, Northern Trust, Polk Bros.
 Foundation, RBC Wealth Management and Ventana Charitable Foundation.

 >> Projects of Chicagoland: Successful Implementation of the Project Approach From Early Childhood Connections Participants

-It is our hope that the 50 sample projects in this book will motivate early childhood professionals to begin to implement this approach into the everyday lives of their classrooms, centers or homes. (.pdf file, 6.5 MB)
+It is our hope that more than 75 sample projects in this book will motivate early childhood professionals to begin to implement this approach into the everyday lives of their classrooms, centers or homes. (.pdf file, 9.4 MB)

 >> Click here to download the Child Care Application

 >> Click here to download the District Teacher Application